 From a holistic point of view, seborrhea, like all other types of skin disorders, has a close relationship with a dog's diet and the immune system of the dog.

-Herbal supplements that contain immune-boosting herbs (such as echinacea) as well as herbs that has blood cleansing properties (such as Oregon grape, sarsaparilla, red clover) can be given to a dog with recurrent chronic skin problems to cleanse and detoxify the blood and strengthen immunity.
+Herbal supplements that contain immune-boosting herbs as well as herbs that has blood cleansing properties (such as nettle, burdock, red clover) can be given to a dog with recurrent chronic skin problems.
+They help to cleanse and detoxify the blood and strengthen immunity.

 There are a lot of useful herbs and herbal products that can effectively relieve itching and inflammation.
 Visit our page on Itch Relief for Dogs for more information.

 Some Chinese herbs are effective in expelling toxins, nourishing the blood and the skin, and re-balancing the body's immunity.

 If your dog has skin problems such as seborrhea, consider this Chinese herbal remedy:

 This Chinese herbal remedy can eliminate toxins, reduce heat and dampness, and nourish the skin through nourishing the blood.